 Online Bachelor’s in Health Informatics Careers

-Employment prospects for graduates with health informatics online degrees will continue to expand through the next decade.
+Employment prospects for graduates with bachelor’s in health informatics online degrees will continue to expand through the next decade.
 Medical and health services managers will experience particularly high demand.
 Although many of these opportunities are open to bachelor’s degree holders, a master’s is increasingly required for advancement to managerial positions in healthcare organizations.

 Medical Records and Health Information Technician: Commonly referred to as health information technicians, these employees use classification systems to organize patient information for medical databases and insurance reimbursement.
 Medical records technicians manage patient records and maintain the quality, accuracy and security of their databases.
 Employers increasingly require these technicians to hold bachelor’s degrees with coursework in data analysis, coding, computer systems, and electronic medical records.